Matvei Bronstein: Career and personal life

-Bronstein introduced the cGh scheme for classifying physical theories, with the aim of unifying special relativity (denoted by its constant c (the speed of light), gravitation (denoted by the gravitational constant G), and quantum mechanics (denoted by the Planck constant h).
+cGh theories

-He was married to Lydia Chukovskaya, a writer, human rights activist, and a friend of Andrei Sakharov.
+Bronstein introduced the cGh a conceptual “cube of physical theories,” scheme for classifying physical theories, with the aim of unifying special relativity (denoted by speed of light, c), gravitation (denoted by the gravitational constant, G), and quantum mechanics (denoted by the Planck constant, h).
+The cube is an orthonormal coordinate system, where each axis corresponds to one of these universal constants.